fdch/thornblower/usage.md

 This is a noise that comes out of the computation of two Lorenz System of equations, one for each channel.

 - onoff: `circle`
-- speed || pitch-like change: `L2 R2` (NOTE: Very fast speeds result in computation overload.
+- speed: `L2 R2` (NOTE: Very fast speeds result in computation overload.
 This is intentional.
 Be conscious and careful at higher speeds)

 ### im || impulse